GraphStory/log.io/README.md

 Powered by [node.js](http://nodejs.org) + [socket.io](http://socket.io)

+## So what has changed with this forked version?

+- javascript source code (see: [decaffeinate](http://decaffeinate-project.org/))
+- config files are json
 ## How does it work?

 *Harvesters* watch log files for changes, send new log messages to the *server* via TCP, which broadcasts to *web clients* via socket.io.